 As an abstract artist the basis of my work has been a dialogue between polygonal “shaped” canvases and the use of “painterliness” in regard to the interaction of color.
 I hope to merge movement with stability, transparency with opacity, and labor with play.

-The hexagon or parts of it, have been the foundation of most of my work throughout my career, inspired by the carbon molecule.
-It is the basis of life, interconnected to all the diversity of life on a fundamental level.
+The hexagon or parts of it, have been the foundation of most of my work throughout my career.
+The hexagon is inspired by the benzene ring.
+It is the building block of life, interconnected to all the diversity of life on a fundamental level.

 Whether it is the visible phenomenon that bees best demonstrate, or the 60 million year-old, stepped hexagonal basalt formations of the Giants Causeway on the North Coast of Ireland, it is what my art pieces intend to address, communicate, and explore in my visual language.